-- (A) The PIC must be a certified food protection manager who has shown proficiency of required information through passing a test that is part of an accredited program. - (B) This section does not apply to low risk, temporary, or other types of food establishments deemed by the

-Health Authority to pose minimal risk of causing, or contributing to, foodborne illness based on the nature of the operation and extent of food preparation.
+- (A) The PIC must be a certified food protection manager who has shown proficiency of required information through passing a test that is part of an accredited program. - (B) This section does not apply to low risk, temporary, or other types of food establishments deemed by the Health Authority to pose minimal risk of causing, or contributing to, foodborne illness based on the nature of the operation and extent of food preparation.

-2-102.3 Food Protection Manager Certification-
+2-103.11 102.3 Food Protection Manager Certification

-(A) A PERSON IN CHARGEPIC who demonstrates knowledge by being a food protection manager, and that is certified by a food protection manager certification program that is evaluated and listed by a Conference for Food Protection_recognized accrediting agency as conforming to the Conference for Food Protection Standards for Accreditation of Food Protection Manager Certification Programs, is deemed to comply with Paragraph 12-102.11(B) of this Chapter, or has submitted a manager's certification program and paid applicable fees for review and approval by the local HEALTH AUTHORITY.).
+- A PERSON IN CHARGE PIC who demonstrates knowledge by being a food protection manager, and that is certified by a food protection manager certification program that is evaluated and listed by a Conference for Food Protection-recognized accrediting agency as conforming to the Conference for Food Protection Standards for Accreditation of Food Protection Manager Certification Programs is deemed to comply with ¶2-102.1(B). - (A)(B) A food establishment that has a PIC that is certified by a food protection manager certification program that is evaluated and listed by a Conference for food Protection_recognized accrediting agency as conforming to the Conference for food Protection Standards for Accreditation of food Protection Manager Certification Programs, is deemed to comply with Paragraph §2-102.11(B) of this Chapter, or has submitted a manager's certification program and paid applicable fees for review and approval by the local HEALTH AUTHORITY 2.